Home

 Limited Number of Test Cases to Execute

-While you want to test dozens of functionalities on your software, because of limited scope of regression testing, you have to execute test cases one at a time.
+While you want to test dozens of functionalities on your software, because of the limited scope of regression testing, you have to execute test cases one at a time.

 Manual Testing is Rarely Possible

 The best kind of testware for testing regression is automatic.
-Manual tools take more costs and longer time to yield results.
+Manual tools take more cost and longer time to yield results.
 The lack of flexibility limits the use of certain deliverables, making it a tough job.

 To Sum up